wyunreal/InputCommandLibrary/README.md

 # Using the library:

-To use this library, just download as ZIP, unzip and copy to your arduino's library folder.
+To use this library, just download as ZIP, unzip and copy the **Input** folder to your arduino's library folder.

 First, you need to include the library and and create an instance: